vergiliu/vergiliu.github.io/README.md

 ### About

-Reviews of books, and rants about things ...
+Reviews of books, and ranting about things ...

 ### Theme Author is Mark Otto (mdo)